denodrivers/postgres/README.md

 2. All public interfaces must be typed and have a corresponding JS block explaining their usage
-3. All code must pass the format and lint checks enforced by `deno fmt` and `deno lint --config=deno.json` respectively.
+3. All code must pass the format and lint checks enforced by `deno fmt` and `deno lint` respectively.
 The build will not pass the tests if these conditions are not met.
 Ignore rules will be accepted in the code base when their respective justification is given in a comment
 4. All features and fixes must have a corresponding test added in order to be accepted